Shih Tzu – Dandruff – Symptoms, Treatment & Cures

 Four Legger Lemongrass Dog Shampoo & Conditioner

-The shampoo and conditioner from Four Legger contain all-natural ingredients and is certified organic.
-This product has no detergents, sulfates, synthetics and it naturally deodorizes and moisturizes.
+The shampoo from Four Legger contains all-natural ingredients and is certified organic.
+This product has no detergents, sulfates, or synthetics and it naturally deodorizes and moisturizes.
 The lemongrass and aloe vera ingredients can cleanse the skin of all types so is perfect if your Shih Tzu suffers from sensitive skin.

-The organic and essentials oils also help to soothe your dog’s skin.
-Another advantage of this product is that is has a concentrated formula meaning you don’t have to use as much and it’ll last longer.
-The gentle formula also means that this shampoo and conditioner is hypoallergenic meaning you can also use this product on dogs that suffer from allergies.
+The organic and essential oils also help to soothe your dog’s skin.
+Another advantage of this product is that it has a concentrated formula meaning you don’t have to use it as much and it’ll last longer.
+The gentle formula also means that this shampoo is hypoallergenic meaning you can also use this product on dogs that suffer from allergies.